dutymate/mongo2dynamo/README.md

 ## How It Works

-mongo2dynamo follows a simple yet robust two-step process:
+mongo2dynamo follows a robust ETL (Extract, Transform, Load) process:

 ### 1. Plan Phase
-The `plan` command performs a dry-run of the migration:
+The `plan` command performs a dry-run of the ETL process:
+- **Connection Setup**: Establishes connection to MongoDB using the Extractor.
-- Connects to MongoDB and counts documents in the specified collection.
+- **Document Counting**: Counts documents in the specified collection to estimate migration scope.
-- Displays the total number of documents that would be migrated.
+- **Preview Display**: Shows the total number of documents that would be processed.
-- No actual data transfer occurs during this phase.
+- **No Data Transfer**: No actual extraction, transformation, or loading occurs during this phase.

 ### 2. Apply Phase
-The `apply` command executes the actual migration:
+The `apply` command executes the full ETL pipeline:
 - **Connection Setup**: Establishes connections to both MongoDB and DynamoDB.
-- **Batch Reading**: Reads documents from MongoDB in configurable chunks (default: 1000 documents).
+- **Extraction**: Extracts documents from MongoDB in configurable batches (default: 1000 documents per chunk).
-- **Data Processing**: Converts MongoDB BSON documents to DynamoDB format.
+- **Transformation**: Transforms MongoDB BSON documents to DynamoDB-compatible format.
-- **Batch Writing**: Writes data to DynamoDB using BatchWriteItem API.
+- **Loading**: Loads transformed data into DynamoDB using the BatchWriteItem API.
 - **Error Handling**: Implements retry logic with exponential backoff for failed operations.

 ## License